 6. USRP in Python¶

-While the Python code provided in this textbook should work under Windows, Mac, and Linux, we will only be providing driver/API install instructions specific to Ubuntu 20 (although the instructions below should work on most Debian-based distributions).
-We will start by creating an Ubuntu 20 VirtualBox VM; feel free to skip the VM portion if you already have your OS ready to go.
+While the Python code provided in this textbook should work under Windows, Mac, and Linux, we will only be providing driver/API install instructions specific to Ubuntu 22 (although the instructions below should work on most Debian-based distributions).
+We will start by creating an Ubuntu 22 VirtualBox VM; feel free to skip the VM portion if you already have your OS ready to go.
+Alternatively, if you’re on Windows 11, Windows Subsystem for Linux (WSL) using Ubuntu 22 tends to run fairly well and supports graphics out-of-the-box.

 - Install and open VirtualBox.